csci-1301/csci-1301.github.io/labs/Static/readme.md

 ```

 Indeed, it is _not possible_ to instantiate an object when a class is declared `static`.
-Further, in a static class, all class members (attributes, methods, constructors, etc.) must also be declared `static`.
+Further, if a class is declared static, all its members (attributes, methods, constructors, etc.) must also be declared `static`.

 ## static Calculator